darrellgrant/reservation-app-version-2/docs/documentation/checkUserInput.md

-While the **validateForm()** method checks if ANY input is empty, checkUserInput() method checks that each individual input is indeed not empty while also checking that the user entered the appropriate data (i. e. , the user etered a valid phone number format in the phone number input fieldor a valid date format in the date input field) for correctness.
+While the **validateForm()** method checks if ANY input is empty, checkUserInput() method checks that each individual input is indeed not empty while also checking that the user entered the appropriate data (i. e. , the user entered a valid phone number format in the phone number input field or a valid date format in the date input field) for correctness.

 As the original Multi Step Form program only checked whether or not the user